 A large proportion of Katawa Shoujo's fan base frequently make statements to this effect, especially about Hanako, who of the entire cast is the most obviously ashamed of her condition.

 For Ciel from Tsukihime, her immortal body causes her to feel deeply ashamed of it (in general, not of just a single specific feature) until Shiki tells her how beautiful she is in her route.
 Given, it's a bit of stretch, so it may not count.

 She is also conscious of her body because, as Roa, her body was used to violate more guys and girls than you can count.
 Apparently a big deal in visual novels since most heroines in that media tended to start out as virgins.

-From the same comic, we have secondary character Nimmel Phoenix, who was blinded in one eye and suffered extensive facial scarring while defending fellow students from the Infernomancer.
+Nimmel Phoenix was blinded in one eye and suffered extensive facial scarring while defending fellow students from the Infernomancer.
 The werewolves he ended up hanging out with a few arcs back, being a Proud Warrior Race, thought it was awesome when they found out what he had under those Peek-a-Bangs.